vrk-kpa/xroad-rest-test-service/README.md

 Standalone security server has one X-Road service and one client, named `CS:ORG:1111:TestService` and `CS:ORG:1111:TestClient` respectively.
 Add the rest-test-service to the service list of `CS:ORG:1111:TestService` as a REST service.
 Service base URL in docker network is `http://test-service:8080`.
-Set the service-code to `rest-test`.
-Remember to enable the service.
+When adding the service you can provide the service's OpenApi description URL: `http://test-service:8080/v3/api-docs`.
+Security server will then automatically add all the service endpoints when creating the X-Road service.
+Set the service-code to `rest-test` and remember to enable the service.

 In `CS:ORG:1111:TestService` service client settings, add a perimission for subject `CS:ORG:1111:TestClient` to make calls to the service code `rest-test`.